lars1050/csc341-s24/prog-assign-csc341/prog03-enhanced/README.md

-### Programming Assignment 02 : Building a LIST Abstract Data Type
+### Programming Assignment 03 : Enhancing a LIST Abstract Data Type
 #### Due Thursday, February 8 end-of-day
 #### Submit a single zipped file to Moodle

-In this programming assignment, you will continue to create a LIST Abstract Data Type (ADT) with the same functionality that is provided by the Java ArrayList<>.
+In this programming assignment, you will continue to implement a LIST Abstract Data Type (ADT) with the same functionality that is provided by the Java ArrayList<>.
 This will give you insight into how structures for data collections are implemented and how the choice of implementation impacts the efficiency with respect to both time and space.

-In addition to learning about the List ADT, you will be working on UNIT TESTING, which is the industry standard.
+In addition to learning about the List ADT, you will be working on UNIT TESTING, which is the industry standard method for formally testing code.
 Typically, one uses a formal framework that is built for the language being used (e.g. JUnit).
-We will use a "homegrown" version for transparency and ease of use.
+We will are using a "homegrown" version for transparency and ease of use.

 One distinction between ArrayList<> and what you are developing is the use of _Generics_, which is indicated by the "<>" symbols.
 This allows you as the user to store any type of object.
 In our implementation (for now), we will only be storing Auggie objects.